akarastogiannis/TheDocs/gitDocs/README.md

 ```
 git status = checks the status of the git branch
-git log = shows the entire branch of the repo and what other branches you have created
+git log = shows all the git commits you have done in that past
 ```

 ### End of Chapter 2